iteemhe/cses-solutions/introductory/6-Number_Spiral.md

 # Number Spiral

 The key to this question is to find the patter of layers of spirals.
 It is impractical to construct a matrix, without mentioning the upper bound of input can be $10^9$.
-There is a mathmetical way to solve this quesiton.
+There is a mathematical way to solve this question.

 By observing the number of the first element of each row, we can find that for odd rows(1-index based), the number is $2^{i} - 1$, but for even rows the number is $2^n$.
 And we know each layer of spiral is a $i \times i$ square.
 So the number we are looking for is located on the $max(row, col)$ layer.

-Here is the solution based on my thougt.
+Here is the solution based on my thought.

 ```c++
 #include <bits/stdc++.h>